samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ***Factions.*** Particularly in larger areas, groups of creatures might compete for resources.
 When these groups consist of sapient creatures, opportunities abound for the adventurers who enter those areas.
 Characters might ally with one group or play groups against each other to reduce the threat of the more powerful monsters.
 For example, in a dungeon inhabited by mind flayers and the grimlocks they rule, the adventurers might try to incite the grimlocks to revolt against the mind flayers.

-Bring the NPC leaders of groups to life as described in the “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” section in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox), fleshing out their personalities and goals.
+Bring the NPC leaders of groups to life as described in the "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" section in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox), fleshing out their personalities and goals.
 Then use those elements to decide how those leaders respond to adventurers.

 Draw In the Players
 -------------------

 If an adventure situation directly affects the characters or the people and places they care about, that is often enough motivation for the characters to get involved.
-(However, see “[Respect for the Players](/sources/dnd/dmg-2024/the-basics#RespectforthePlayers)” in [chapter 1](/sources/dnd/dmg-2024/the-basics) for advice about harming the people and places characters love.)
+(However, see "[Respect for the Players](/sources/dnd/dmg-2024/the-basics#RespectforthePlayers)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) for advice about harming the people and places characters love.)

 If the adventure situation doesn’t have an obvious impact on the characters or the people or things they care about, you can use other techniques to draw in the players.
 These are best tailored to the motivations of your players and their characters.
 For example, some adventuring groups are noble heroes who respond without hesitation to the pleas of innocent villagers crying for help; other groups are hardened mercenaries who respond only to offers of payment.
 Some groups are devoted to gods, rulers, or other patrons who might send them on quests, either directly or through intermediaries.